boryanagoncharenko/CssCoco/test.md

     font-weight: normal;
 }
 ```
- **Actions**:  Find selectors that have html tags as key selectors; check whether the selectors contain other simple selectors
+ **Actions**:  Find selectors that have heading tags as key selectors; check whether the selectors contain other simple selectors

  ---
 **Description**: Headings should only be defined once